isc-projects/bind9/doc/dnssec-guide/recipes.rst

-:iscman:`named`'s logging messages indicate when the next key checking event is scheduled to occur, the frequency of which can be controlled by ``dnssec-loadkeys-interval``.
+:iscman:`named`'s logging messages indicate when the next key checking event is scheduled to occur, the frequency of which can be controlled by :any:`dnssec-loadkeys-interval`.
 The log message looks like
 this:

 ::